AlexWorx/ALib-Class-Library/docs/pages/alib_mod_boxing.md

   format operations during its course of execution in an object of that type and when done performing all formatting in one invocation.
 This means, depending on the branches that a code takes, different format strings and format arguments might be collected.<br>
-  This is especially helpful when module \alib_basecamp_nl is used in the context of debug- and release-logging, which is discussed in a later chapter.
+  This is especially helpful when module \alib_alox_nl is used in the context of debug- and release-logging, which is discussed in a later chapter.

-All three advantages together make the format-interface given with module \alib_basecamp_nl unrivalled in respect to flexibility.
+All three advantages together make the format-interface given with module \alib_format_nl unrivalled in respect to flexibility.

 ### Efficiency Due To Implicit Pointer-Conversion: ###